dreamkatana/flask-stock-portfolio-code/README.md

 In order to use the Alpha Vantage API, sign up for a free API key at:
 [Alpha Vantage API Key](https://www.alphavantage.co/support/#api-key)

+### SendGrid API Key

+When running in production on Heroku, the SendGrid API key needs to be configured.
+Review chapter 40 (Deployment) on how to set up SendGrid and generate the API key.

 ## Key Python Modules Used